saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 image: /img/salt_stack_logo.jpg
 ---

-To enable SaltStack to control devices that cannot run standard salt-minion software, we turn to proxy minions.
-The proxy minion is a process that Salt controls as if it is a minion.
-In turn, the proxy minion controls a device through API or CLI commands.
+To enable <b>SaltStack</b> to control devices that cannot run standard salt-minion software, we turn to proxy minions.
+The proxy minion is a process that Salt controls as if it were a minion.
+In turn, the proxy minion controls a device through the API or through CLI commands.

-When we want to have SaltStack control Juniper devices, we can choose from the following proxy minion software: `netmiko`, `napalm` or `junos`.
+When we want to have SaltStack control <b>Juniper</b> devices, we can choose from the following proxy minion software: `netmiko`, `napalm` or `junos`.

 This article is about the <b>Junos</b> proxy minion and the focus is on using the standard functions that the minion provides you with.